Beef Quality Assurance

 Beef Quality Assurance Trainings Scheduled

-Several face to face BQA trainings are schduled will be scheduled for this spring throughout the state.
+Face to face BQA trainings are being schduled scheduled for this fall throughout the state.

 A certification fee of $15 is required and includes manual, vaccine cooler, and bumper sticker.Certifications begin at 6:30 p.m.